belingo/belingoGeo/readme.txt

 4. City page

 == Changelog ==
+= 1.9 =
+* added ability to use nested shortcodes
+* improved belingogeo_city_content shortcode, added the ability to exclude cities and specify several cities
+* fix yoast json ld for shortcodes
+* fix city in canonical
+* fix default sort cities in popup window
+* fix show links in sitemaps when subdomains is on
+* added new hooks to the plugin templates, added the ability to search for a city, added a search option in the settings
+* Update Select2
+* Added additional information about the plugin
+* Updated language pack
+* Update sypex geo database
+* Regions added
+* Added 2 new shortcodes: belingogeo_region_field, belingogeo_region_content
+* fix shortcode belingogeo_region_content
+* Added the ability to import/export

 = 1.8.7 =
 * fixed city detection if result is empty
 * fix scripts and styles path for admin